KoushikTeja/internship_task/README.md

 Setup
 Clone the repository to your local machine.
 Install the required dependencies by running: pip install -r requirements.txt.
-Create a .env file in the project's root directory and add your OpenAI API key: makefile
-Copy code
-OPENAI_API_KEY=your_openai_api_key_here

 Running the Django Application
 Open the terminal and navigate to the project's root directory.
 Run the following command to start the Django server: python manage.py runserver.